Shadow puppets and Satie

 In similar mood, in Frank’s moving portrait film of Antoinet’s life, a tribute shown at her funeral, he used Satie’s fifth Gnossienne—less well-known than the others:

 [1] Featured on the 2-CD set The beauty of Chinese opera, one of an excellent series of historical recordings from Wind Records.
-For more singing from Gansu, see here; for other ritual groups, here: and for ritual life among the ethnic groups of the region, here.
+For a roundup of posts on Gansu, click here.
 See also under More films on ritual drama.